What is the best fuel option when renting a car?

-Fuel policy for your car rental depends on the rental provider you choose.
+Car hire fuel policy options for your car rental depend on the rental provider you choose.
 When you pick up your rental car you should receive a full tank of fuel.

 It’s important before you drive away, to check the car does indeed have a full tank.
 If not, make sure you bring this to the attention of your rental agent.